-Asian stocks steady after plunge on virus, oil crash
+Global markets pick up after plunge on virus, oil

 “Even coordinated policy responses are not a tried and tested panacea and by no means guarantee the ability to durably pull markets back from the brink of bear territory,” Vishnu Varathan of Mizuho Bank said in a report.

-The yield on U.S. Treasury bonds edged up to 0.67% after falling as low as 0.5% as investors shifted money into safe haven assets.
+The yield on 10-year U.S. Treasury bonds edged up to 0.69% after falling as low as 0.5% as investors shifted money into safe haven assets.
 It had never been below 1% until last week.

 The yield, or the difference between the market price and what investors will receive if they hold the bond to maturity, is seen as a measure of economic confidence.
 Investors shift money into bonds if they expect economic growth and stock prices to weaken.
 That pushes up the bond’s market price and narrows the yield.